Finding his vocation: Luke's journey to full-time work

 Luke has worked in many different jobs after completing his vocational qualifications at high school.
 From bank teller to youth worker, Luke could be considered the jack of all trades!
 However, his decision to push himself further has brought him back into the world of study, this time to gain vocational training qualifications in business.

 Luke's joined the Aboriginal Employment Pathways Program (AEPP), which helps Indigenous Australians to find employment solutions through culturally appropriate connections.
-As part of the AEPP, Luke completed a VET certificate in business.
+As part of the AEPP, Luke completed a TAFE certificate in business.